Issue / Question

 ZXP Series 8 and 9 Printer Setup Overview

-ZXP Series Card Printer User's Guide is available from the Support & Downloads page on the Zebra Website.
+The Card Printer User's Guide is available from the Zebra Website on the Support & Downloads Page

 Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
 A printer that is functioning fine after setup but fails or indicates an error after print jobs are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
 The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.